Skip to Content

 • Chef’s knife.
 The chef’s knife has an 8-inch or 203,2mm blade.
 The blade is wide to provide ideal chopping geometry, and the steel is tough enough to handle the multipurpose function of the knife.

-The Wustof Classic knives are full tang to provide durability, balance, and stability.
+The Wusthof Classic knives are full tang to provide durability, balance, and stability.
 The handles are fade and discoloration-resistant polypropylene and riveted to the knives with stainless steel rivets.
 This securing method, combined with the synthetic handle material, provides a long-lasting combination.

 Combine this set with the Wusthof Classic 9-inch Bread Knife (Amazon link), and you have a winning combination of knives for your kitchen that can last a lifetime!

-If you are interested in buying the Wusthof 3-Piece Cooks Knife Set check out the latest prices on Amazon.
+If you are interested in buying the Wusthof 3-Piece Cooks Knife Set, check out the latest prices on Amazon.

 Best Japanese Kitchen Knife Set

-Japanese knives are popular in the western world for their superior steel and sharpness reputation.
+Japanese knives are popular in the Western world for their superior steel and sharpness reputation.
 Japanese knives have gained an almost cult following due to their prowess in the kitchen, creating a high demand for these knives.

 The Yoshihiro Hammered Damascus 6-Piece Knife Set (Amazon link) is a great way to obtain a full set of kitchen knives to cover almost any cutting, slicing, or chopping task in the kitchen.

-The handles on the knives in the set are made from Mahogany, which gives the knives a classic natural look.
-The handles are western-style rather than the traditional Wa-style handles, making them easier to use for people more familiar with western-style handles.
+The handles on the knives in the set are made from Mahogany, which gives the knives a classic, natural look.
+The handles are Western-style rather than the traditional Wa-style handles, making them easier to use for people more familiar with Western-style handles.

 The hammered effect on the Damascus steel provides both beauty and function.
 The hammered texture helps to break the surface tension between the ingredients and the steel, reducing the ingredients sticking to the blade.